Deja vu in Cebu

 It is on this premise that I am writing again about Cebu.
 Besides, I am no longer a solo traveler this time, no longer that the trip is work-related.
 I will be with my family.
 This has been planned a long time ago and I am glad that it has finally came true.
-I am pretty sure to enjoy this, much as I enjoy my trips when I’m traveling solo.
+I am pretty sure that I’ll enjoy it and yes, I did, much as I enjoy my trips when I’m traveling solo.

 Let me share with you some activities or must-dos that I listed down minus the trip to the beaches.
 As there’ll always be a next time.

 It is our son’s first time to visit the queen city of the south, so I made it a point that he see the site of Magellan’s Cross as it is the seat of our Catholic faith, say a prayer, and see the museum.
 They are by the way just adjacent to one another.
 Personally, I also want to see for myself how much was damaged to this old church after the typhoon last year.
 It breaks my heart to see some sites being destroyed when it was standing there for the longest time.